If you can't find the answer you're looking for free phone 0508 800 800 or email help@horizons.govt.nz

 The total annual science and research cost to Horizons, including charges for fixed equipment, computer software, laboratory costs, staffing and research undertaken to inform resource management is approximately $5.9 million.
 Thirty (30%) percent of the cost of water quantity monitoring and research is funded by consent holders through the research charges, with the balance (70%) being funded through the General Rate.

-Based on the work programmes planned for the year, an additional $3.7 million in rates revenue is required for Council to continue doing its core business.
-This equates to a 6.6 per cent total rate increase across the region for the 2023-24 financial year.
-This has been made up from a number of factors including increased insurance and fuel costs, as well as the fully electric bus fleet for Palmerston North.
+Based on the work programmes planned for the year, an additional $6.9 million in rates revenue is required for Council to continue doing its core business.
+This equates to a 11.7 per cent total rate increase across the region for the 2024-25 financial year.

 Bus fares for UCOL staff and students?